-Training activities involving weapons noise are analyzed for potential impacts to birds within the GOA Study Area, referred to as the TMAA.
+Training activities involving weapons noise are analyzed for potential impacts to birds within the GOA Study Area.
 The effects due to potential exposures of ESA-listed birds to explosives are analyzed separately from acoustic stressors in Section 3.9.3.2 (Explosive Stressors).